mkaz.blog

 Vim for Writing

 Vim is my primary tool for writing, it is great not just for programming, but also for writing documentation, blog posts, or whatever you need.
-See Vim Wiki.
+See the Vimwiki section for how to use Vim for all your notes.

 Spellcheck